dd32/td-gh-ex/README.md

 ======== Documentation =========

 === Installation ===
-1. Download and unzip 'boxy' theme
+1. Download and unzip `greenr` theme
-2. Upload the `boxy` folder to the `/wp-content/themes/` directory
+2. Upload the `greenr` folder to the `/wp-content/themes/` directory
 3. Activate the Theme through the 'Themes' menu in WordPress

 == Setting Up Front Page ==